Man found sleeping in vehicle arrested

 The driver was woken up and identified as Brett Wortmann, 37, of Norfolk.
 Wortmann was asked to perform sobriety maneuvers, which indicated impairment, Bauer said.

-Wortmann was arrested in connection with driving under the influence (.15 grams or more) — third offense.
+Wortmann was determined to have been in control of the vehicle.
+He was arrested in connection with driving under the influence (.15 grams or more) — third offense.
 He was taken to Norfolk City Jail before being transferred to Madison County Jail, Bauer said.